lizmat/CodeUnit/README.md

 Optional, Boolean.
 Indicate whether it is ok to interprete multiple lines of input as a single statement to evaluate.
 Defaults to `True` unless the `RAKUDO_DISABLE_MULTILINE` environment variable has been specified with a true value.

 Used value available with the `.multi-line-ok` method, and can be used as a left-value to change.

+### :grammar

+Optional.
+Specifies the `grammar` to be used initially.
+Defaults to the standard Raku grammar, or to what has been specified with `:lang`.

+Value available with the `.grammar` method.

+### :actions

+Optional.
+Specifies the action class to be used.
+Defaults to the standard Raku actions, or to what the `.actions` method returns on what is specified with `:lang`.

+### :lang

+Optional.
+Specified which `grammar` / action class to be used.
+Defaults to the standard Raku `grammar` and action class.
+If specified, this is usually `BEGIN $*LANG`;

 eval
 ----